-When you're sound asleep, you're not prompted to blink.
-That means your eyes are not nourished by a constant flood of tears, and your lids aren't pushing bacterial invaders out of your eyes.
+When you are sound asleep, you are not prompted to blink.
+That means your eyes are not nourished by a constant flood of tears, and your lids are not pushing bacterial invaders out of your eyes.
 (Learn more) Traditional contact lenses work like a cap on your eyes, blocking vital tissues from getting the nourishment they need at night.
 Extended-wear contacts are designed to allow oxygen to flow in and out, so you can wear them through the night.
 (Learn more)

 Unfortunately, even extended-wear contact lenses can interfere with the health of your eyes as you sleep.
 They can block tear exchange, trap bacteria on the surface of the eye, and more.
 (Learn more)